TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 \endcond

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM273X || SOC_AWR294X || SOC_AM261X
 The SBL doesn't have innate abilities to do the image integrity check, or verify the hash of the application image.
-It relies on HSMRt for this.
+It relies on the HSMRt for this.
 The image is stored in a readable memory and a pointer to the start of the image is passed to the HSMRt with other details like load address, type of authentication etc.
 \endcond

 \cond SOC_AM64X || SOC_AM243X